purpleclay/nsv/docs/reference/cli/nsv-tag.md

                                of either full or compact.
-Must be used in conjunction with --show (default "full") -s, --show                     show how the next semantic version was generated
+Must be used in conjunction with --show (default "full") -s, --show                     show how the next semantic version was generated -A, --tag-message string       a custom message for the annotated tag, supports go text templates (default "chore: tagged release
+                               {{.Tag}}")
 ```

 ## Global Flags